sillsdev/TheCombine/README.md

 5. (VS Code Users Only) Enable automatic formatting on save.
    - **File** | **Preferences** | **Settings** | Search for **formatOnSave** and
      check the box.
+6. Run `npm run predatabase` to create the local database folder.
-6. Run `npm start` from the project directory to install dependencies and start the project
+7. Run `npm start` from the project directory to install dependencies and start the project

 [chocolatey]: https://chocolatey.org/